United States Army: 21st century

 On 11 September 2001, 53 Army civilians (47 employees and six contractors) and 22 soldiers were among the 125 victims killed in the Pentagon in a terrorist attack when American Airlines Flight 77 commandeered by five Al-Qaeda hijackers slammed into the western side of the building, as part of the September 11 attacks.
-In response to the 11 September attacks and as part of the Global War on Terror, U.S. and NATO forces invaded Afghanistan in October 2001, displacing the Taliban government.
+In response to the 11 September attacks and as part of the global war on terror, U.S. and NATO forces invaded Afghanistan in October 2001, displacing the Taliban government.
+The U.S. Army was the first into Afghanistan, with the 10th Mountain Division being the first conventional unit to arrive in country in 2001.
 The U.S. Army also led the combined U.S. and allied invasion of Iraq in 2003; it served as the primary source for ground forces with its ability to sustain short and long-term deployment operations.
+Like Afghanistan, the U.S. Army was the first into Iraq.
 In the following years, the mission changed from conflict between regular militaries to counterinsurgency, resulting in the deaths of more than 4,000 U.S. service members (as of March 2008) and injuries to thousands more.
 23,813 insurgents were killed in Iraq between 2003 and 2011.